El-houdhaiffouddine/Fixing_vulns_in_CI-CD_with_SAST/README.md

-# DevSecOps: How to identify and fix security problems in code with SAST tools
+# DevSecOps: How to identify and fix security problems in CI/CD with SAST tools

 <h1>1- Introduction</h1><br/>
 <p>The creation of a secure Software is primordial in a world dominated by cyberattacks.
 In this project we're going to show how we can create a secure software by introducing security best practice in the CI/CD.<br/></p>